alphagov/govuk-design-system/src/styles/colour/index.md

 To reference colours from the palette directly you should use the `govuk-colour` function.
 For example, `color: govuk-colour("blue")`.

 Avoid using the palette colours if there is a Sass variable that is designed for your context.
-For example, if you are styling the error state of a component you should use the `$govuk-error-colour` Sass variable rather than `govuk-colour("red")`.
+For example, if you are styling the error state of a component you should use the `govuk-functional-colour(error)` Sass variable rather than `govuk-colour("red")`.

 If you need to use tints of this palette, use either 25% or 50%.